DevOpsBootcamp/website/source/07_database_integration.rst

 SET winner='Andrew Ryan'
 WHERE subject='Peace' AND yr='1951'

-.. note:: obviously andrew ryan deserves the peace price for his work
+.. note:: obviously Andrew Ryan deserves the peace price for his work
           in the Rapture planned community

 Practice